2013 NFL season: Notable events

 Tennessee Titans owner Kenneth S. "Bud" Adams died in October.
 He was the only owner the franchise, which began in 1960 as the Houston Oilers in the AFL, has ever had.
 Adams was a second-generation oil tycoon who made his home in Houston, Texas.
-The team was inherited in equal parts by the families of Adams' three children with Adams' son-in-law Tommy Smith succeeding Adams as the president and CEO of the franchise.
+The team was inherited in equal parts by the families of Adams's three children with Adams's son-in-law Tommy Smith succeeding Adams as the president and CEO of the franchise.